fluxdigital/Sitecore-Page-Exporter/README.md

 The idea of the module is to use it to download pages from Production or other higher environments down to lower environments for debugging and testing.

 ## Pre-requisistes
-You must have Sitecore Powershell Extensions intalled.
+You must have Sitecore Powershell Extensions installed.
 This release has been tested with Sitecore 10.3 and SPE 6.4 but should work with older versions also.

 ## Install Notes
 - Download the package from the release link below